OliverFlecke/FinanceApi/README.md

 Repository for a finance API to store track and store stocks with lots and other personal finances.

+## Development

+Requires .NET 5.0 or newer SDK.

+Application can be build with `dotnet build`.
+Tests can be executed with `dotnet test`.

+### Configuration

+The `appsettings.development.json` should at all time contain all required fields necessary to run the application right away locally.

 ## TODO

 - [x] Endpoint to receive latest stock quotes